crpaustin/CPP-Games/README.md

 To recreate this in C++, I reused the basic 3x3 grid code from my original Tic Tac Toe game.
 I then expanded it to allow for two instances of the grid.
 One instance controls the current state of the big board, the other instance contains the state of each of the smaller boards.
 After filling in the current game pieces into the two-dimensional array which has been expanded to 9x9, I draw the board using a similar loop as in the basic Tic Tac Toe program.

 In this program, I decided to separate most of the game logic into separate functions.
 This made it much easier to track what was happening and where it was happening at.
 The only thing that wasn't in its own function was the main game loop which included gathering input before running the appropriate functions to verify the input and then process the input.

+### Tic Tac Toe AI (tictactoeai directory)
+This game goes beyond the scope of the rest.
+It's exactly the same as Tic Tac Toe by looks, but it has an interesting addition.
+Rather than having two players, you have only one and then a scripted AI.
+Unforunately for the player, there is no legitimate way to beat this AI.
+The player would have to cheat in order to get any outcome better than a tie.

+As with Tic Tac Toe, the point of the game is to be the first player to get three in a row, be it vertically, horizontally, or diagonally.
+When running the program, the user is presented with three options: play as X, play as O, or watch AI vs. AI.
+The last option is fun to watch the first time, but on subsequent runs, you realize that these scripted AI's play the same game every time.
+It's like watching a cat fight!

+The game was simple to set up, using the same framework as I did in the original Tic Tac Toe.
+The biggest difference was the use of abstraction of information into classes to allow an easier understanding of what things do.
+The main function only contains two lines of code.
+This allowed me to get everything else working, knowing that once I got to work on the AI, it wouldn't break other things.
+This sped up the process of setting things up, so much so that I had this project finished in less than a day's work.

+The AI uses a recursive minimax algorithm to determine which move is the best.
+It works like this:
+* If the current board is in a win state, return -10 if O wins, 10 if X wins, and 0 if it is a draw.
+* If there is only one blank space left, choose that one and return -10 if O wins, 10 if X wins, and 0 if it is a draw.
+* Otherwise, for each blank space, place the current player's piece and run the algorithm with the updated board given the other player's turn.
+Forgive me if this description is a little unclear.
+I can guarantee you that it is more clear than trying to understand the code behind this.

+This was a personal project for me.
+I wanted to begin to get into AI: how it works and how to make it better.
+The feeling of victory upon seeing my AI do exactly what I want is the reason why I love programming and challenges.
+It's why I'm in Computer Science, and this ended up being one the best moments of my life.
+I'm very glad to have taken on this project, and I will most definitely be using what I've learned to further my knowledge and ability with Artificial Intelligence.